Affordability of housing in the United Kingdom: House price averages compared to average salary

-Impact of planning restrictions on house prices
+Effect of planning restrictions on house prices

 An analysis by the LSE and the Dutch Bureau for Economic Policy Analysis found that house prices in England would have been 35% cheaper without regulatory constraints.
 A report by the Adam Smith Institute found that by using 4% of London's green belt, one million homes could be built within a 10-minute walk of a railway station.

 The Economist has criticised green belt policy, saying that unless more houses are built through reforming planning laws and releasing green belt land, then housing space will need to be rationed out.
 It noted that if general inflation had risen as fast as housing prices had since 1971, a chicken would cost £51; and that Britain is "building less homes today than at any point since the 1920s".
-According to the independent Institute of Economic Affairs, there is "overwhelming empirical evidence that planning restrictions have a substantial impact on housing costs" and are the main reason why housing was two and a half times more expensive in 2011 than it was in 1975.
+According to the free-market thinktank Institute of Economic Affairs, there is "overwhelming empirical evidence that planning restrictions have a substantial impact on housing costs" and are the main reason why housing was two and a half times more expensive in 2011 than it was in 1975.

 The Campaign to Protect Rural England argued that "Green Belt land is important for our wider environment, providing us with the trees and the undeveloped land which reduce the effect of the heat generated by big cities.
 Instead of reducing this green space, we should be using it to its best effect.
 We know from our research that three-quarters (79%) of the population would like to see more trees planted and more food grown in the areas around towns and cities."

+A policy paper by planning academics in 2023, Planning for the Public, argued that planning in the UK was not particularly restrictive and instead suffers from a lack of funding and previous rounds of policy 'streamlining' which have created significant ambiguity in policy frameworks.